nimit-pasricha/wsh/README.md

-# wsh: A Unix Shell in C
+# wsh: Custom POSIX Shell in C

 wsh ("woosh") is a custom Unix shell written in C that implements core operating system features from the ground up, including process management, command execution, and inter-process communication.